MuhammadJaafer/reddit-clone/README.md

 # Reddit Clone

-## I have built this clone with the latest technology in web development.
+## This project was a part of a tutorial but I have built it using different technologies.

 ### I have used:
 1. **TypeScript**